PedroLucasMF/PedroLucasMF/README.md

 # Welcome to my profile

--  Hi, I’m @PedroLucasMF Graduated in Front-End and Data Base on Senai.
+-  Hi, I’m @PedroLucasMF Graduated in Front-End and Data-Base on Senai.
 -  Studying Systems Analysis and Development at IESB University
--  I’m interested in become a Full-Stack Dev and work with Data-Base and Game development.
+-  I’m interested in become a Data-Base Adimin.
 -  I’m currently learning Front-End, Data-Base Back-End and as a hobby i'm learning some basic concepts about game development.
 -  How to reach me: contact me by my Email pedrolucas3049@gmail.com.
 ## Languages and Tools